Adolescent Identity & Family Conflict

 History

-Clinical note: Zoe doesn't meet criteria for a clear diagnosis — which is the point.
-Not every adolescent who withdraws and questions identity needs a DSM label.
+Clinical note: Zoe may well meet criteria for a depressive episode: anhedonia in the form of dropping theatre, irritable mood, social withdrawal and a year of functional decline is most of the picture, and a supervisor would push back hard on a clinician who waved it away.
+The useful question is not whether the label fits but whether it is the most important thing to notice about her, and that is genuinely arguable.
+Not every adolescent who withdraws and questions who she is needs a DSM label.
 The clinical risk is pathologizing a healthy developmental process (individuation, racial identity development) because it is inconvenient for the family.
-That said, school refusal and social withdrawal require monitoring — they can be prodromal for depression.
-The racial identity dimension is clinically essential and often undertreated: Cross's (1991) model of Black racial identity development (Pre-encounter, Encounter, Immersion, Internalization) and Poston's (1990) biracial identity model both suggest Zoe may be in an encounter/immersion phase that is developmentally appropriate but distressing.
+That said, school refusal and social withdrawal require monitoring: they can be prodromal for depression.
+The racial identity dimension is clinically essential and often undertreated: Cross's (1991) revised model of Black racial identity development (Pre-encounter, Encounter, Immersion-Emersion, Internalization, Internalization-Commitment) and Poston's (1990) biracial identity model both suggest Zoe may be in an encounter/immersion phase that is developmentally appropriate but distressing.
 The microaggression incident at school may have been the precipitating event.
-Family therapy has strong evidence for adolescent presentations regardless of individual modality (Alexander & Parsons, 1982 for FFT; Diamond et al., 2010 for attachment-based family therapy).
-Zoe's parents need help understanding that their well-intentioned achievement orientation may be part of what she is pushing against — and that the racial identity conversation they are not having is the one she most needs.
+Family involvement has good evidence across adolescent presentations, but the specific evidence bases do not transfer freely.
+FFT (Alexander & Parsons, 1982) was built and tested on delinquency and conduct problems, not on withdrawal and identity questions.
+The trial that matches Zoe's presentation most closely is Diamond et al. (2010) on attachment-based family therapy for depressed and suicidal adolescents, and ABFT is not among the formulations here.
+Zoe's parents need help understanding that their well-intentioned achievement orientation may be part of what she is pushing against, and that the racial identity conversation they are not having is the one she most needs.

 Where Approaches Genuinely Disagree